 Don’t leave it all for email communications where you don’t see their emotions and expressions.

-Introduction to a new project team shouldn’t be scary or complex.
-Just follow these process and you will build great relationships with your team from day number one.
+Introduction to a new project team shouldn’t be scary or complicated.
+Just follow these processes, and you will build great relationships with your team from day number one.

 Speech: How to Introduce Yourself on a New Project

 And right after this short introduction, it’s your time to speak.

 You need to prepare your speech in advance!